 Lead Magnet Ideas Matched to What You Sell

-If you sell 1:1 coaching or consulting, your prospect is deciding whether you are the right person, so the strongest free offers give her a taste of being coached by you.
+If you sell 1:1 coaching or consulting, your prospect is deciding whether you are the right person, so the strongest free offers give them a taste of being coached by you.
 A short email course that walks one narrow, urgent decision start to finish: how to price a first package, how to structure a discovery call, how to say no to a misfit client.
-A self-assessment with a scoring guide, delivered on a private page, so she diagnoses her own situation using your framework.
-Or a recorded twenty-minute working session where you coach through one real example, so she can watch what working with you feels like before she ever books a call.
+A self-assessment with a scoring guide, delivered on a private page or as a workbook they download, so they diagnose their own situation using your framework.
+Or a recorded twenty-minute working session where you coach through one real example, so they can watch what working with you feels like before ever booking a call.

-If you sell a course or a group program, your prospect is deciding whether your method works, so give her the first real win from it as a free mini-course.
+If you sell a course or a group program, your prospect is deciding whether your method works, so give them the first real win from it as a free mini-course.
 Not the whole curriculum: the first result.
-Three or four short lessons she logs into, moves through, and completes.
-Finishing it proves two things at once, that your method produces results and that learning from you is a good experience, and both of those are exactly what she’s buying when she enrolls in the full program.
+Three or four short lessons they log into, move through, and complete.
+Finishing it proves two things at once, that your method produces results and that learning from you is a good experience, and both of those are exactly what they’re buying when they enroll in the full program.
+And when the method fits on one page, a downloadable cheat sheet is the lighter version: your framework at a glance, with the mini-course as its natural next step.

 If your work is experiential, wellness, spiritual practice, movement, meditation, then the free offer should be the experience itself.
 A five-day practice series with one short email a day, each one holding a single practice.
-A guided audio session she can replay whenever she needs it.
+A guided audio session they can replay whenever they need it.
 Nobody buys a breathing practice from a checklist; they buy it from having breathed.

 If you sell done-for-you services, show your standards.
-A template plus a video of you using it on a real example.
+A template they download, plus a video of you using it on a real example.
 A teardown of a common mistake in your field, with the fix demonstrated.
-The prospect hires the person whose free work already looks like what she wants to buy.
+The prospect hires the person whose free work already looks like what they want to buy.

 Notice the pattern in all of these: every one is a sample of the paid thing, aimed at the decision your buyer is actually making.
-And notice what none of them are.
+The idea question settles itself once you hold it to the match.
+The next question is format.

-Compare that to a format that unfolds.
-An email series arrives over five days, and every open is another rep of you showing up usefully in her inbox, which builds the exact habit your whole email list depends on: opening your messages.
-A mini-course has a login, progress, and a finish line, and completing something creates a sense of investment a download never will.
-A private page can hold an assessment, a video, an audio practice, and keep growing after she’s joined.
-These formats keep delivering after the signup, which is precisely when the PDF goes silent.
+A format that unfolds wins when the value is momentum.
+An email series arrives over five days, and every open is another rep of you showing up usefully in their inbox, which builds the exact habit your whole email list depends on: opening your messages.
+A mini-course has a login, progress, and a finish line, and finishing something builds belief in the method that made it.
+A private page can hold an assessment, a video, an audio practice, and keep growing after they’ve joined.
+When the free offer is a practice, a sequence, or a first win, pick the format that moves with them.

 The email series is the offer.
 The messages themselves carry the content: one lesson, one practice, or one decision per email, arriving over a set number of days.
 There’s nothing separate to host or download, because the campaign is the deliverable.
 This is the fastest format to build and the one that trains the open habit from day one.